A. J. M. Nasir Uddin

+Abu Jahed Mohammad Nasir Uddin, also known as A.J.M.
+Nasir Uddin (Bengali: আ জ ম নাসির উদ্দিন; born 1 January 1957) is a Bangladeshi politician for the Awami League party and former mayor of Chittagong.
+He has been accused of playing a central role in the July massacre in Chittagong, orchestrated and carried out during the july revolution under Sheikh Hasina's administration.

 Personal life

-Uddin was born on 1 January 1957 in Andarkilla, Chittagong.
-He completed his primary level education at Kadam Mubarak Primary school then completed S.S.C. in 1973 from Government Muslim High School.
-He completed H.S.C and his graduation at Chittagong College.
+Nasir was born on January 1, 1957, in Andarkilla, Chittagong.
+He attended Kadam Mubarak Primary School for his primary education.
+Nasir then went on to complete his Secondary School Certificate (S.S.C.) in 1973 at Government Muslim High School.
+He furthered his education at Chittagong College, where he completed his Higher Secondary Certificate (H.S.C.).

 Career

+Nasir became active in politics in the early 1980s, serving as the president of the Chittagong College Chhatra League in 1977.
+During this time, he also held the position of cultural secretary for the city Chhatra League.
+He went on to serve as the general secretary of the Chittagong city Chhatra League in 1980 and 1982, and was appointed as the vice-president of the central committee of Bangladesh Chhatra League in 1983 and 1985.

 On 24 January 1993, a rally of Awami league led by Sheikh Hasina at Laldighi Maidan, Chittagong was attacked.
 After which a case was filed by Sufian Siddique, Bangladesh Chattra League leader, against 28 including Uddin.
 Bangladesh Police submitted the charge sheet in the case on 7 March 1993.
 Uddin was acquitted in the case on 23 July 2015.

 Uddin submitted his nomination form to contest the mayoral election in Chittagong on 31 March 2015.
 He won on 30 April 2015 the election defeating the candidate of Bangladesh Nationalist Party Mohammad Manjur Alam.
 Bangladesh Nationalist Party called the vote rigged and boycotted it.
 A voter was threatened with three years imprisonment by a polling agent of Uddin saying that his vote had already been cast.
 In 2017, Uddin traded barbs with former mayor ABM Mohiuddin Chowdhury.

-On 3 April 2019, Uddin slapped an engineer of National Housing Authority over land disputes regarding construction of sewage line between National Housing Authority and Chittagong City Corporation.
-On 28 October 2019, he forced Hasina Mohiuddin, the wife of the former Mayor of Chittagong ABM Mohiuddin Chowdhury, off the stage at a program of Awami League.
 He presented the Chittagong City Key to cricketer Shakib Al Hasan.

-After Uddin's term as Mayor of Chittagong ended in 2020 he did not receive a nomination from Awami League for the future election.
+After Nasir's term as Mayor of Chittagong ended in 2020 he did not receive a nomination from Awami League for the future election.
 He blamed it on a "conspiracy".
 Awami League nominated Rezaul Karim Chowdhury to contest the Chittagong Mayoral election.

+Controversies

+Nasir has been accused of being a patron of criminals in Chittagong.
+His influence extended beyond Chittagong to adjoining districts, and no committee of Awami League, Jubo League, Chhatra League, and other associate organizations could be formed without his consent.

+Nasir's men were allegedly involved in various crimes, including violence, killings, extortion, and sexual harassment, particularly in educational institutions.
+In Chittagong University, his followers controlled nine out of 11 sub-groups of Chhatra League, which were responsible for numerous clashes, vandalism, and other criminal activities.

+Some of the notable incidents include: